 When leadership and management teams develop and hone these skills, customers notice.
 Get started by scheduling a complimentary Leadership Skills Workshop for your management team.

 4. Improve Employee Engagement and Motivation

-Everyone on your team, whether they are frontline employees or not, have an impact on your customers’ experiences with your brand.
+Everyone on your team, whether they are frontline employees or not, has an impact on your customer’s experiences with your brand.
 Improving customer service goes well beyond the call center.
 It requires keeping your employees motivated and engaged to focus on improving your customers’ experiences.

 Your logistics department may never talk to a single customer, but you know for a fact that their ability to deploy orders accurately and on time has a big impact on your customer’s experience with your brand.
 Similarly, your payroll department will never interact with customers, but if they are not able to accurately compensate those employees who do on time, you better believe that is going to have a huge impact on how your employees interact with your customers.